ibansadowski/angela/On SP1’s Precompiles.md

 ![Execution Flow with Precompile](Figures/PreFlow.png "Execution Flow with Precompile")

 These circuits (specialized STARKs) accelerate the rate of computation, since the tables have been pre-computed.
 After executing the precompile, SP1 reintegrates the results back into the main RISC-V execution trace.
-This is possible because precompiles can directly read/write memory.
+This is possible because precompiles can directly read and write memory.
 Finally, both the precompile trace and the main trace are bundled together into a unified STARK proof.

 We can now guarantee (assuming the precompile is written correctly) that executing our SP1 program produces the expected results **with orders of magnitude fewer cycles spent building tables and constraints**.